 What to wear in India on your trip there is a topic that provokes a lot of thought, discussion and debate!
-And so… we’re here to help 😉 With half of this blog being Indian and a Mumbai-ker, and the other half (me) having travelled around India solo on many an occasion, we’d like to share a few tips for how to dress in India – and dispel a few myths along the way!
+And so… I’m here to help.
+Over the years, what is appropriate for travellers to wear to India has changed a lot – so read on for plenty of tips for how to dress in India – and have a few myths dispelled along the way!

 This post contains compensated affiliate links.
-For more info and our full disclosure, please read here.
+For more info and my full disclosure, please read here.

 What to Wear while Travelling in India?